bcperth01/blogV1/readme.md

+# Note on starting Postgres in Docker

+The first time you load Postres it needs some passwords etc. You need to use the CLI

+`docker run --name postgres -e POSTGRES_PASSWORD=password -e POSTGRES_USER=postgres -p 5432:5432 -d postgres`

+Ftare that you can start and stop the coontainer via Docker desktop

 # Blog Site (v1)

 This is a very basic blog site that allows a user to enter and edit blog posts in Markdown.
 All CRUD operations are supported.
 The articles are saved in a database, and they are displayed in formatted HTML.